Arshadee/Invoice-API/README.md

 https://github.com/Arshadee/Invoice-API.git

+## Build / Compile the application using maven
+In command-Line / term navigate to the project folder
+and run : ** mvn clean install **

 ## Run the application
+In command-Line / term navigate to the project folder
+and run : ** java -jar target/invoice-api-0.0.1-SNAPSHOT.jar **

+Alternatively, you can run the app without packaging it using
+** mvn spring-boot:run **

 The application will start running at
 http://localhost:8080

 ### Explore REST API